FRBSTATS: A web-based platform for visualization of fast radio burst properties: Conclusions

 \section{Conclusions}

-We have built and presented a versatile web-platform consisting of an accurate open-access catalogue of fast radio bursts, a parameter visualization utility, as well as an application programming interface available for querying burst properties.
+We have built and presented a versatile web platform consisting of an accurate open-access catalogue of fast radio bursts, a parameter visualization utility, as well as an application programming interface available for querying burst properties, such as inferred/host redshifts.
 Furthermore, we expanded on the method of automatically classifying FRBs into repeaters and non-repeaters using the DBSCAN algorithm with a custom distance metric.
 We hope that the platform provides researchers with access to an up-to-date database of FRBs to work with and conduct better population studies, with as little maintenance work as possible.

-In future work, we plan on further expanding on the catalogue by providing additional information regarding each burst, such as the Galactic, intergalactic, and local contributions to the DM, as well as polarization properties.
+In future work, we plan on further expanding the catalogue by providing additional information regarding each burst, such as the Galactic, intergalactic, and local contributions to the DM, as well as polarization properties.
 Additionally, we hope to make dynamic spectra of each individual burst available and accessible, directly through the online catalogue.